This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 You can have the tallest, strongest fence in the world…but it’s useless if the gate blows open whenever there’s a strong wind (or if your dog works out how to unlatch it!)

 For this reason, buy a strong internal lock to keep the gate shut.
-This has the added benefit of keeping out unwanted visitors.

 4. Prevent Climbing with a Smooth Fence or Fence Roller